-Heart disease is a concerning issue for the health of Australians, it can be a silent disease that doesn’t discriminate.
-In the 21st century, it is the leading cause of early death (11% ABS) with high risks seen in men compared to women.
-The good news that is that this condition is preventable and if picked up early by blood pressure or blood tests it can be treatable by following a healthy lifestyle that continues into older adulthood.
-This blog post in particular will focus on making healthy switches to a Meditterian diet that can reduce LDL cholesterol levels and increase beneficial HDL cholesterol, such as switching butter for avocadoes.
+Heart disease is a concerning issue for the health of Australians & other western countries, it can be a silent disease that doesn’t discriminate.
+In the 21st century it is the leading cause of early death (11% ABS), with the highest risks seen in men compared to women.
+The good news is that this condition is preventable by changing a few lifestyle habits and keeping up to date with a regular blood pressure check or blood test from your doctor or health practitioner.

-Heart disease (HD) can be linked to genetics and your family history and some medications.
-Following a healthy eating balanced diet and getting regular episodes of movement/physical activity every day are key mediators of reducing the change of developing heart disease.
-But also controlling high levels of inflammation are important, which can be linked to elevated stress, regular smoking, alcohol, and high trans fat intake (deep-fried foods) (1).
+Heart disease risk factors (HD) can be linked to genetics, family history, lifestyle choices and some medications such as corticosteroids.
+Following a nutritious balanced diet and getting regular episodes of movement/physical activity every day are key mediators in reducing the risk of developing heart disease.
+But also controlling high levels of cell inflammation is important, which can be linked to chronic stress, regular smoking, high alcohol and high trans consumption (deep-fried foods) (1).

-Unfortunately, it is too easy for us to fall into the Aussie western lifestyle from a young age.
+Unfortunately, it is too easy for us to fall into the Aussie & American western lifestyle from a young age.
 The foods we tend to overconsume are ultra-processed items high in added sugar, salt, saturated and trans fat & alcohol.
 Just think about your morning cafe muffin with a coffee, the ham and cheese toastie for lunch, and a quick takeaway for dinner with a glass of wine (1).
 Below are the key lifestyle factors that are worth addressing and cresting some healthier switches that last for years:

 ✔️ High intake of butter-based foods and fatty meats.